-Explore some of Alaska’s best and most accessible spots to catch the magical Northern Lights in late fall, winter and early spring.
-The following four-day tour puts you under the aurora oval’s (the magnetic halo that circles the North and South poles) best locations.
+Explore some of Alaska’s best places for watching the magical northern lights in late fall, winter and early spring.
+The following five-day winter itinerary puts you under the most accessible parts of the “aurora oval,” a magnetic halo that circles the North and South poles.

 Day 1 Fairbanks